-Differing construction and materials also explain the two mattress’ differing scores in Tuck’s sleep categories.
+Differing construction and materials also explain the two mattress’ differing scores in our sleep rating categories.
 Though both the Casper and Novosbed performed well in our testing process, the Novosbed proved itself to be more durable and suitable for sex, while the Casper is slightly more motion-isolating.

 Compared to the Novosbed, the Casper does not have as broad an appeal.
 While suitable for sleepers under 230 pounds, particularly lightweight sleepers and side-sleepers, the Casper is too soft to properly support heavier sleepers.
 The Novosbed’s range of firmness options, on the other hand, provides better support for stomach and back sleepers over 230 pounds.